parku/docs/api/login.md

 Checks the given credentials _email_ and _password_ for validity.
 Returns the user object with a user token needed for private endpoints.
 A _public key_ is needed.

+Login through Facebook is described in a [separate document][facebook].

 ### Definition

 ```nginx